12 Fun and Frugal Ways to Connect with Your Children

 10. Holiday Traditions

-Every Valentine’s Day my kids get a chocolate rose along with a letter from me sharing what I love about them, special memories from that year and proud moments.
+Every year, write a letter to your kids, sharing what you love about them, special memories from that year and proud moments.

-At Christmas, we do an advent calendar that has an act of service on it for each day.
+At Christmas, do an advent calendar that has an act of service on it for each day plus a lolly.

 11. Let Them Be Themselves